Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Introduction

-While recent work explores intersectional bias in multilingual contexts, key challenges remain.
+While studies explore intersectional bias as the human experience of simultaneous social positions \cite{intersection_definition}, key challenges remain in multilingual contexts.
 (1) Most existing studies focus on English paired with high-resource languages \cite{das_2023_toward, sahoo_2024_indibias, devinney_2024_we, DBNLP_2025}, overlooking linguistic and cultural diversity for Indo-Aryan and Dravidian languages in South Asia.
-(2) Some research addresses South Asian contexts, yet largely focuses on caste-based bias \cite{sahoo_2024_indibias, bhatt-etal-2022-contextualizing}, neglecting intersectional factors related to purdah such as childbearing and marital status that are deeply embedded in the region (e.g., labeling women without children as ``barren" or placing undue value on marital status).
+(2) Some research addresses South Asian contexts, yet focuses on caste-based bias \cite{sahoo_2024_indibias, bhatt-etal-2022-contextualizing}, neglecting intersectional factors related to purdah like childbearing and marital status that are deeply embedded in the region.
 (3) Existing research provides limited insight on intersectional bias in open-ended generation \cite{devinney_2024_we}.
-As LLM usage increases for open-ended tasks \cite{llm_popularity} -- such as storytelling, planning, or personal exploration -- it is essential to examine how biases manifest in everyday language generation.
-(4) Although self-debiasing techniques are examined, evaluations reflect Western cultural norms, rely on narrow metrics such as toxicity and gender bias \cite{ganguli_2023_the, schick_2021_selfdiagnosis}, and use constrained formats like question-answering \cite{zhao_2021_ethicaladvice}, overlooking subtle intersectional harms in open-ended language generation.
+As LLM usage increases for open-ended tasks \cite{llm_popularity} -- like storytelling, planning, or personal exploration -- it is essential to examine how biases manifest in everyday language generation.
+(4) Self-debiasing prompts were deemed effective with increased specificity \cite{han_smallmodels_can_selfcorrect}.
+Evaluations reflect Western cultural norms, rely on narrow metrics such as toxicity or gender bias \cite{ganguli_2023_the, schick_2021_selfdiagnosis}, and use constrained formats like question-answering (QA) \cite{zhao_2021_ethicaladvice}, overlooking subtle intersectional harms in open-ended generative tasks.

 To address these gaps, we propose a novel and comprehensive framework to analyze culturally specific and intersectional biases in multilingual LLMs in South Asian languages.
-Our framework captures stigmas for unexplored dimensions of gender, religion, marital status, childbearing, patriarchy, and purdah through open-ended generations.

-We introduce a culturally grounded bias lexicon tailored to South Asian dynamics for lexicon-based bias evaluation, and conduct the first large-scale Indo-Aryan and Dravidian evaluation of self-debiasing methods across diverse identities and generative tasks.
+Our framework captures stigmas for unexplored dimensions (gender, religion, marital status, childbearing, patriarchy, purdah).
+We introduce a culturally grounded bias lexicon tailored to South Asian dynamics for lexicon-based bias evaluation, and conduct the first large-scale Indo-Aryan and Dravidian evaluation of self-debiasing methods across diverse identities and open-ended generative tasks.